webplatform/docs/tutorials/using_specific_list_styles/index.md

 The [li] elements in the list inherit this style:</nowiki>

 <p class="note">Add screenshot of result?
-Or dabblet?</p>
+Or [http://dabblet.com/ Dabblet]?</p>

 The {{ cssxref("list-style") }} property is a shorthand property.
-In complex stylesheets you might prefer to use separate properties to set separate values.
-For links to these separate properties, and more details of how CSS specifies lists, see the {{ cssxref("list-style") }} reference page.
+In complex style sheets, you might prefer to use separate properties to set separate values.
+For links to these separate properties, and to learn more details about how CSS specifies lists, see the {{ cssxref("list-style") }} reference page.

 If you are using a markup language like HTML that provides conventional tags for unordered ({{ HTMLElement("ul") }}) and ordered ({{ HTMLElement("ol") }}) lists, then it is good practice to use the tags in the way they were intended.
 However, you can use CSS to make {{ HTMLElement("ul") }} display ordered and {{ HTMLElement("ol") }} display unordered if you wish.

 Browsers differ in the way they implement the styles for lists.
-Do not expect your stylesheet to give identical results in all browsers.
+Do not expect your style sheet to provide identical results in all browsers.

 ===Counters===

 '''Note: ''' Some browsers do not support counters.
 The [http://www.quirksmode.org/css/contents.html CSS contents and browser compatibility] page on the [http://www.quirksmode.org/ Quirks Mode site] contains a detailed chart of browser compatibility for this and other CSS features.
-Individual pages in the [/en/CSS_Reference CSS Reference] on this site also have browser compatibility tables.
+Individual pages in the [/en/CSS_Reference CSS Reference] section of this site also contain browser compatibility tables.

 You can use counters to number any elements, not only list items.
 For example, in some documents you might want to number headings or paragraphs.

-To specify numbering, you need a ''counter'' with a name that you specify.
+To specify numbering, you can add a ''counter'' with a name that you specify.

 In some element before the counting is to start, reset the counter with the property {{ cssxref("counter-reset") }} and the name of your counter.
 The parent of the elements you are counting is a good place to do this, but you can use any element that comes before the list items.